Always remember the first follower principle.

-The same is true to an everyday leader.
+The same is true for an everyday leader.
 Your leadership begins with the first follower.

 Your success in making change in your organization — or in your bigger community — depends on how sold you are on yourself and on your “inspiring vision”.
 Any doubt you entertain is a doubt you sell.

 You are your own first customer… the toughest and the most complaining customer.
 Your doubts and misgivings will persuade you against selling yourself.
 I have met salespeople who have excellent presentation skills who can’t sell.
 Their eyes betray their doubts.